mattmorgante/phonenotes/README.md

 * Responsive page/listing (desktop – mobile)

-** This app uses bootstrap for styling **
+**This app uses bootstrap for styling**

 * Use a javascript date picker

-** On both the new and edit actions of the note, you can click in the "Date" box to utilize the jquery datepicker**
+**On both the new and edit actions of the note, you can click in the "Date" box to utilize the jquery datepicker**

 Furthermore, it requires some restrictions:

 * Add authentication to the whole application — presume it contains sensitive privacy data.

-**login using email:user1@gmail.com password:12345678 - you can see 5 notes by no other user can view these notes**
+**As mentioned above, login using email:user1@gmail.com password:12345678 - you can see notes by user1 that no other user can view**

 * Add user self-registration via a web form.
 Instead of sending a confirmation email, just log the confirmation link.
 It’s not necessary to provide a user management interface.